michaelfromyeg/michaelfromyeg/README.md

 - Interned as a Software Engineer At Tesla, where I worked on [Superchargers](https://www.tesla.com/supercharger) with React, TypeScript, Python (Flask), and more
 - Interned as a Software Engineer at Amazon, where I worked on [supply chain optimization](https://www.amazon.jobs/en/teams/scot) with React, TypeScript, AWS, and more
 - Interned as a Software Engineer at Samsung Electronics, where I worked on [Samsung Knox](https://samsungknox.com/) with Node, React, Mongo, and more
+- Studied abroad at the National University of Singapore, taking coursework in information theory and database implementation (...and travelling South East Asia!)

 ## Where I'm headed 🚂